 It’s also fun for older kids, who can draw their own eggs on the paper and exchange them with each other for the hunt.

-Once they are finished, let the crayon-resist paintings dry and they are ready to hang up as colorful Easter decorations!
+Once they are finished, let the crayon-resist paintings dry.
+They can be hung as colorful Easter decorations.

 - Preschooler Pop-Up Bunny Craft